 The manual safety mechanism is located above the trigger on the left side of the lower receiver for convenient operation and is on when in its fully horizontal position pointing to the the word "SAFE."
 (See Fig. 3.)
-The safety can be moved to "SAFE" anytime the hammer is cocked.
+The safety can be moved to "SAFE" any time the hammer is cocked.
 When the safety is on "SAFE," it blocks the trigger.
-The safety should always be placed on "SAFE" before loading or unloading the rifle and should be kept on "SAFE" at all times except when actually firing.
+The safety should always be placed on "SAFE" before loading or unloading the pistol and should be kept on "SAFE" at all times except when actually firing.

-WARNING-MANUAL SAFETY
+WARNING - MANUAL SAFETY

-Keep the safety on unless actually firing.
+Keep the safety "ON" unless actually firing.
 Always move the safety fully to its intended position and check it.
 The safety is not "ON" unless it is completely "ON."
-Never depend on a safety mechanism or any other mechanical device to justify careless handling or permitting the rifle to point in an unsafe direction.
-The only "safe" rifle is one in which the bolt is open, the chamber is empty, and there is no magazine in the gun.
+Never depend on a safety mechanism or any other mechanical device to justify careless handling or permitting the pistol to point in an unsafe direction.
+The only "safe" AR-556® Pistol is one in which the bolt is open, the chamber is empty, and there is no magazine in the firearm.